nisaharan/Higgs_classification/README.md

 # Higgs_classification
 Given the dataset Higgs_1, my goal was to predict whether the signal was noise or a particle.
+Implemented Grid Search CV to find the best hyperparametrs.